AndroidWithRossyn/My-Top-Android-Projects/README.md

 <td>

-<h3>Reading Diary is book management app that enables you to track your books, categorize them, search and filter them and share word about them with your friends(Free @ Github)</h3>
+<h3>Reading Diary is book management app that enables you to track your books, categorize them, search and filter them and share word about them with your friends</h3>
+<h6>Client's requirement.
+Work- fixed bugs and reskinned this project.</h6>
 </td>
 </tr>
 <tr>